PersonalEmailAssistant/Gmail_Add-on/README.md

 - The Map Link interface on sidebar is not behave correctly.
 (Some bottoms do not work: Insert map & Insert link)
 - In doodle poll, after input the title, click on next, the page will go from section 1 directly to section 3

+1.5-Lily (9/17/2021)
+- Timezones now change depending on the user
+- All three sections of the doodle poll are visible

+Potential Issue?
+- Map link and doodle poll should only be visible when composing an email rather than viewing